 About

-We organise capacity building activities in the field of civil aviation security for the benefit of our Partner States in Africa, Asia and the Middle East, to help strengthen their capacity to fight the threat of international terrorism.
+We organise capacity building activities in the field of civil aviation security for the benefit of our Partner States in Africa, Asia and the Middle East to spread awareness of the risks to civil aviation and share best practices to strengthen aviation security processes against the threat of international terrorism.

 Our resources

-Seven dedicated staff work on the Project Team, and their roles are described on the Team page.
+Seven dedicated staff work on the Project Team- see their roles and bios on the Team page.

 The financial resources of the Project consist of an EUR 8 million grant from the European Commission’s Service for Foreign Policy Instruments.